GowerCampbell/OOP-Classes/SpecialMethods/SpecialMethods.md

 ---

 ### **`__del__` (Destructor)**
 The `__del__` method is called when an object is about to be destroyed.
-It is used for cleanup operations, such as closing files or releasing resources.
+It is used for cleanup operations, such as closing files or releasing resources that are no longer needed.

 #### Example:
 ```python